0jscsshtml/Bricks-Carousel---Sync/README.md

 # Bricks-Carousel---Sync 2 Carousels( Loop Mode Disabled )

-# Pain Points
+# Custom Config
- - Loop mode bloated DOM.
- - In Loop Mode disabled, when swiper wrapper fully translated and all slides are visible, swiper-slide-active class stop switching even current active slide is not yet reach to the last slide(thumbnail carousel).
+ - Center Mode without empty space.
+ - Custom pagination
+ - Horizontal/Vertical Thumbnail Carousel
+ - Some tweak to solve swiper-slide-active class stop switching and no slideChange event fired when all slides are visible.

- #1 Import the Section Template, set carousel 'Next' navigation Icon, set images, place it on page, it should work out of box.
-In case is not working, please cross check the script in Code Element with the carousels classname.
+ #1 Import the Section Template, set carousel 'Next' and 'Prev' navigation Icon (included), set you images. it should work out of box.

  #2 This mainly meant for carousel that have more than 5 slides.

-Style for large screen only, the rest all up to you.
+ #3 Style for large screen only, the rest I just leave to you.

  #3 Tested with MB Image Advance field as dynamic content as well.